vildesv/TipsyTrollTavern/README.md

 # 🧌 Tipsy Troll Tavern

 Welcome to **Tipsy Troll Tavern**, a magical, interactive website that immerses you in a whimsical fantasy world.
-Explore the tavern’s exterior, step inside for warm lights and cozy vibes, or sneak into the mysterious backroom… if you dare! ✨
+Explore the tavern’s exterior, step inside for warm lights and cozy vibes, or sneak into the mysterious backroom… ✨

 ---